Kristina01111000/Drws_site/README.md

 12/12
 For next week:
-Finalize dr m listeners email -> write the email and talk about it next week Make pdf button look better on https://growingholistically.com/Free-E-book/ Have office link go to the make an appointment page Get the podcast dates and then get the emails set for a blast when they are put up Maybe make a page about all of the podcasts so that people can go look at them Make it on growingholistically
+- Finalize dr m listeners email -> write the email and talk about it next week
+- Have office link go to the make an appointment page
+- Get the podcast dates and then get the emails set for a blast when they are put up
+- Maybe make a page about all of the podcasts so that people can go look at them
+- Make it on growingholistically
-Make it on syracusenaturalhealing
+- Make it on syracusenaturalhealing
-“Podcasts with Dr. W”
+- “Podcasts with Dr. W”
-Figure out the best places to link them on the sites On syracusenaturalhealing make the spaces between the h3’s smaller Add colon after you can email us: , get rid of the at Make the space below make an appointment smaller
+- Figure out the best places to link them on the sites
+- On syracusenaturalhealing make the spaces between the h3’s smaller
+- Add colon after you can email us: , get rid of the at
+- Make the space below make an appointment smaller
-Tab in all of the appointment bullets so they are in further Try to add a horizontal line below and above about dr w, maybe add a click here
+- Tab in all of the appointment bullets so they are in further
+- Try to add a horizontal line below and above about dr w, maybe add a click here